Antoine-Bollinger/partez/README.md

 ## Bricolo

-We've create a basic tool named Bricolo, localized in ```src/config/Bricolo.class.php```.
+We've create a basic tool named Bricolo, localized in ```bricolo/bricolo.php```.
 For the moment, the only feature is to create a new page using:
 ```bash
 composer bricolo addpage <pagename>
 ```
-This will automatically create the Controller file in ```src/Controller/<pagename>/Controller.php```, this one being a copy of the template at ```src/config/templates/controller.php``` and calling the Twig's ```src/Model/views/template.twig``` view.
-Next steps are to create the twig view and call it in the controller.
+This will automatically create the Controller file in ```src/controller/<Pagename>.controller.php``` ( copy of the template at ```bricolo/templates/controller.php```).

+🚩 Don't forget to rename this new controller (default is NewController) and to declare the route in the config/routes.yaml following the example above, and change the twig template used (default is ```templates/views/template.html.twig```).

-⛔ Do not delete the ```src/Model/views/template.twig``` as it is the default template used by each new page you create via Bricolo!
+⛔ Do not delete the ```templates/views/template.html.twig``` as it is the default template used by each new page you create via Bricolo!

 ## Build with